santaj91/VGG16_YOLO_-V1_implementation/README.md

 # VGG16_YOLO_-V1_implementation

+python = 3.7.13 , tensorflow = 2.8.2

-this model is fire detection made by yolo v1 paper. but it has very poor performance because of poor loss value. i tried so many times, but it didn't work well
+This model is fire detection made by yolo v1 paper. but it has very poor performance because of poor loss value. i tried so many times, but it didn't work well

 ![img_2022-07-12_16-01-39_AdobeExpress](https://user-images.githubusercontent.com/93965016/178448209-0aaf5eda-6f80-4f87-84af-4c5bd03e9e30.gif)

+# model

+At first, i had built original YOLO_v1 layers in paper by a way of trial. as expected it was not trained well. <br> So i took VGG16 model at keras and then concatenate with yolo's inference layers.<br>
+i trained this model for alomost 24 hours, but loss value has stocked at 3 for some hours. and even i trained only one class, sometimes it predict other class( i named it unknown) <br>
+I'm still improving this model.

 # dataset